ntua-unit-of-control-and-informatics/jaqpot-site/docusaurus/docs/jaqpotpy/full-api-reference/jaqpotpy.datasets.md

 : The columns to be used as labels.

 \_task
-: The task type, either ‘regression’ or ‘classification’.
+: The task type (ModelTask.REGRESSION, ModelTask.BINARY_CLASSIFICATION, or ModelTask.MULTICLASS_CLASSIFICATION).

 \_dataset_name
 : The name of the dataset.